 During a sourcing trip in the Sun Moon Lake area (where Ruby 18 was first developed), Mountain Stream Teas found a farm that was growing all three plants (Burmese Assamica, Camellia Formosensis, and Ruby 18) side-by-side and was offered the opportunity to try them together.
 They then decided to offer the same tasting experience to others!

-I’m glad the company put this tasting set together because these type of nuances between teas are difficult to assess without direct comparisons.
+I’m glad the company put this tasting set together because these types of nuances between teas are difficult to assess without direct comparisons.
 Therefore, this will be a three-part series where I taste the two parent cultivars (Burmese Assamica and Camellia Formosensis) followed by Ruby 18.
 I thought it would be fun to explore these teas together!
 Let’s go!

 Description: “Creamy, strong and rich classic black-tea taste.”